Travel.State.Gov >

 Visit the U.S. Centers for Disease Control and Prevention website for more information about Resources for Travelers regarding specific issues in Burundi.

-The conditions mentioned above make driving dangerous, particularly outside of towns and at night.
+The above conditions make driving dangerous, particularly outside of cities and at night.
 Poor driving standards and pedestrians, cyclists, and livestock on the roads create further hazards.
+There have also been recent incidents of pedestrians struck and killed by minibuses.
+Exercise extra caution while walking on or alongside a road.

-Rural areas: When travelling outside of Bujumbura, be aware of increased risks of ambush and highway robbery, which usually happen at night.
 Motorists in Burundi should be careful to keep their doors locked and windows closed when driving around the capital.
-Service stations are scarce and fuel shortages are common.
-Professional roadside assistance is not available outside the capital.
+Fuel shortages are common, leading to very long lines at service stations that can last for hours or days.
+Outside Bujumbura, service stations are scarce, and fuel is often unavailable.
+Professional roadside assistance is limited outside the capital.
 Carry with you:

 In the case of an accident, call and attempt to have police respond.
-If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed to the nearest police station or gendarmerie to report the incident.
-Do not stop at the scene of an accident.
+If a hostile crowd forms or you feel your safety is in danger, leave the scene and proceed to the nearest police station to report the incident.
+Do not stop at the scene of an accident you see or come upon.

 Public Transportation: Public transit is unregulated, unreliable, and generally unsafe due to overloading, reckless driving, inadequate vehicle maintenance, and the risk of petty crime.
 Hire private transportation from a reliable source.
 U.S. Embassy personnel are prohibited from using public transportation, including taxis, taxi-motos, taxi-bikes and buses.
 Fatal collisions occur frequently.
 Due to security concerns, the bus depots near the former Central Market are also off-limits to U.S. Embassy personnel.

 If you use a taxi, negotiate the fare before beginning your journey.
-Taxis are not metered, so confirm with your hotel what fare you should expect on trips.
+Taxis are not metered, so confirm the fare with your hotel or before entering a taxi.

 See our Road Safety page for more information.